-During our recent visit to New England, US we were excited to see how many shop fronts still had beautiful, often quirky and imaginative traditional wood-carved shop signs hanging above their door.
+During our recent visit to New England, USA, we were excited to see how many shop fronts still had beautiful, often quirky and imaginative traditional wood-carved shop signs hanging over their doors.

 Similar carvings were produced by the Mayans in South America and later used by Greek and Roman leaders to convey their power and their policies to the citizens of the empire.
 On the other side of the globe, the art of Whakairo, or traditional wood carving has been practiced by the Maori people of New Zealand for thousands of years.

-Skilled, time-honoured crafts are gaining greater respect as people; and especially younger people; search for “authenticity” in an ever advancing virtual world.
+Skilled, time-honoured crafts are gaining greater respect as people – especially younger people – search for “authenticity” in an ever advancing virtual world.

 It is undeniably an exciting time to be making traditional signs!